OCO

 Examples of OCO in Sentences

-Here are examples of OCO being used in conversations:- Grandson: Why won't you do the bungee jump?
+Here are examples of OCO in conversations:- Grandson: Why won't you do the bungee jump?

 - Grandfather: OCO!
 At my age?